These gluten free lemon poppy seed muffins are just perfect! Trust me, I've done the research.

 Store your leftover muffins in an airtight container at room temperature for up to 3 days.
 To reheat, place one muffin the microwave for about 15 seconds.

 You can also freeze these muffins to eat later.
+Wait until the muffins are completely cooled, then wrap them individually in plastic wrap and place them in a freezer bag or container.
+Freeze for up to 3 months.
 To enjoy, simply defrost overnight in the refrigerator and then reheat in the microwave until warm.

 Recipe